kshitij4/DSA/readme.md

-# geeksforGeeks repository for all practice codes
+# Repository for programming exercises and practice questions from platforms like geeksforgeeks,hackerrank etc